Cristian Zenoni: International career

 After representing the Italy U21 national team three times between 1998 and 1999, Zenoni was capped at senior level for the Italy national team twice, making his debut in a 2–1 friendly home loss against Argentina, on 28 February 2001, under manager Giovanni Trapattoni.

 He was recalled by Roberto Donadoni, for his first match as Italy's coach, in August 2006.
 Zenoni played the friendly match, his second and final Italy appearance losing 2–0 to Croatia on 16 August, as starter.

 Style of play

-A hard-working and athletic team player, Zenoni was regarded as a talented and promising young prospect, and as one of the best players in his position in Italy in his youth.
+An athletic team player, Zenoni was regarded as a promising young prospect, and as one of the known players in his position in Italy in his youth.
 He usually played as a right sided full-back, although he was known for his offensive prowess, stamina, and ability to cover the right flank, and was also capable of playing in more advanced positions on occasion, as a right winger.